An Iterative Multi-Knowledge Transfer Network for Aspect-Based Sentiment Analysis: Model

-We achieve knowledge transfer in ``Routing Block \#OTE'' and ``Routing Block \#ATE'' in Figure~\ref{fig:Architecture} through the process above.
-In doing so, the three subtasks are interacted with one another to fully exploit the inter-task correlations.
+Through the process above, the multi-knowledge transfer in ``\emph{Routing Block \#SC}'' is finished, which determines the sentiment polarity of each token in SC.
+Similarly, we achieve multi-knowledge transfer in ``\emph{Routing Block \#OE}'' and ``\emph{Routing Block \#AE}'' in \autoref{fig:Architecture}.
+By doing so, three aspect-level subtasks are interacted with one another to fully exploit the inter-task correlations.